szymonPJO/SolderingStation-T12/README.md

 7. Make wires and solder from overall schematic (for: _Display, Encoder, etc_) and add 2x 1nF to Encoder module if there is no capacitors
 6. **Isolate** and Mount (glue) 5V power supply
 7. Connect all together, burn binary and **check that's working**
-8. Glue OLED on working display (it would be easier to nice match) if u have PCB-front-board.
+8. Glue OLED while device works (it would be easier to nice match) to (if u have) PCB-front-board.
 9. Let's put everything together now

 ### Additional assembly tips